PayPal beats profit estimates as pandemic boosts online shopping

-(Reuters) - E-commerce payments processor PayPal Holdings Inc beat Wall Street estimates for quarterly revenue and profit on Monday, driven by a surge in online spending from consumers staying at home due to the COVID-19 pandemic.
+(Reuters) - PayPal Holdings Inc beat Wall Street estimates for quarterly revenue and profit on Monday, driven by a surge in online spending from consumers staying at home due to the COVID-19 pandemic.

+However, the e-commerce payments processor forecast current-quarter profit below expectations, sending its shares down more than 6% in extended trade.

+For the fourth quarter, PayPal expects adjusted profit to grow in a range of 17% to 18%, while analysts had estimated a growth of about 24%, according to IBES data from Refinitiv.

 The company processed $247 billion in payments during the quarter, up 38% from a year earlier.

 On an adjusted basis, PayPal earned $1.07 per share.
-Analysts had expected it to earn 94 cents per share, according to IBES data from Refinitiv.
-It was not immediately clear, if estimates were comparable.
+Analysts had expected it to earn 94 cents per share.

 Net income jumped to $1.02 billion, or 86 cents per share, for the quarter ended Sept.
 30, from $462 million, or 39 cents per share, a year earlier.